Beurys Lake, Pennsylvania

-Beurys Lake (/ˈbɛriz/) is a census-designated place in Schuylkill County, Pennsylvania, United States.
-The population was 133 at the 2000 census.
+Beurys Lake (/ˈbɛriz/) is a census-designated place in Barry Township, Schuylkill County, Pennsylvania, United States.
+The population was 132 at the 2020 census.

+For the Moon Lake located in Luzerne County, Pennsylvania, see Moon Lake Park.

+While Beurys Lake is the official name of the census-dedicated place encompassing the lake and homes in the general lake area, the lake has been known as Moon Lake since 1984 when it was acquired by the residents of the lake community.
+The lake is privately owned by Moon Lake Association, Inc. and there is no public access.

 Geography

 Beurys Lake is located at 40°43′5″N 76°22′46″W (40.717942, -76.379373).